subsquid/docs/docs/tutorials/parquet-file-store.md

 The `Database` class gets its name from the interface that was originally developed to [access an actual database](/basics/store/typeorm-store).
 Here, the interface is [used without modification](/basics/store/custom-database) in a class designed to access a filesystem. `Table`s play a similar role to that of tables of an actual database: they represent collections of rows, all of which share same set of fields/columns.
 Each such data structure requires one or more data files to store it in both CSV and Parquet, hence the mapping of `Table`s to files.

-To summarize, `Table` instances are used to define data files along with their schemas and hold file-settings specific. `Database` facilitates the interactions with the processor, coordinates writing to the files and maintains any state that facilitates that process (configuration options, cloud connections and so on).
+To summarize, `Table` instances are used to define data files along with their schemas and hold file-specific settings. `Database` facilitates the interactions with the processor, coordinates writing to the files and maintains any state that facilitates that process (configuration, cloud connections and so on).

 There are two main differences with the [CSV tutorial](/tutorials/index-to-local-csv-files.md) and the first one is that for this project we will be using a `Table` implementation from `@subsquid/file-store-parquet`.
 Let's install it: